Backward-curved plenum AHU fan on the Jitamitra shop floor

 What temperature and duration can your smoke-extraction fans handle?

-Smoke and fire-emergency fans are built to the project's rated smoke duty — commonly 250 to 300 °C for a 2-hour rated period, and the envelope covers continuous 600 °C construction where a project calls for more.
-We size the casing, wheel and shaft for the rated temperature, and keep the bearings and motor out of the hot airstream or specify them for the rated period so the fan keeps turning through the fire.
-The rating, temperature and duration are stated on the GA drawing you approve — built to your smoke-ventilation requirement, not a generic rating.
+Smoke and fire-emergency fans are built to move hot smoke for your specified rated period — commonly 250 to 300 °C for a 2-hour hold, and the envelope covers continuous 500 °C construction where a project calls for more.
+We size the casing, wheel and shaft for the specified temperature, and keep the bearings and motor out of the hot airstream or specify them for the hold period, and every unit is in-house tested to method before dispatch.
+The temperature and duration are stated on the GA drawing you approve — built to your smoke-ventilation requirement, not a generic rating.

 Can you build a replacement to match our existing AHU or extract fan's duty and footprint?